How Do I Avoid Common Missteps When Drafting a Prenuptial Agreement?

 Family Lawyer Rockville, MD

-Too few engaged couples put in the time and effort required to truly prepare for the legal transitions associated with marriage.
-Although you will notice that most of the changes you will make as you transition from single individual to married individual are emotional and practical, the legal side of getting married deserves significant attention as well.
-As a newly married couple, you and your future spouse will be granted numerous rights under the law and will be affected by numerous legal responsibilities as well.
-One of the ways you can prepare for these new rights and responsibilities involves drafting a prenuptial agreement.
+Too few engaged couples put in the time and effort required to prepare for the legal changes associated with their marriage.
+Although most of the changes that come as you transition from a single individual to a married individual are emotional and practical, the legal side of getting married deserves significant attention, as well.
+As a newly married couple, you and your future spouse will be given specific rights under the law, and these will also entail multiple legal responsibilities.
+One of the ways you can prepare for these new rights and responsibilities is through drafting a prenuptial agreement.

 Drafting a Strong, Enforceable Prenuptial Agreement

-It is important to understand that the very act of drafting a prenuptial agreement can help to ensure that you never need to use it.
-More and more couples are recognizing that working through their issues and setting out their expectations for marriage in enforceable ways allows them to avoid preventable tensions in the future.
-Drafting a prenuptial agreement now may help to ensure the strength and longevity of your marriage later.
+It is essential to understand that the very act of preparing a prenuptial agreement can help to ensure that you never need to use it.
+More and more couples are coming to recognize that setting their expectations for marriage and working through their issues in enforceable ways through a prenuptial agreement helps them to avoid preventable tensions in the future.
+Drafting a prenuptial agreement now may help to ensure and sustain the strength and longevity of your marriage later on.

-When working with an attorney to draft a prenup, it is important to leave yourself plenty of time.
-Prenups are not generally enforceable if they are drafted and/or signed unreasonably close to a couple’s wedding.
-Proper timing helps to avoid the appearance of coercion.
-It is also important that each spouse consult with an attorney individually in order to help ensure that the terms of the contract are both fair and generally enforceable.
-Consulting with an attorney is key because the area of law that governs prenups is ever-evolving and an attorney is best placed to explain what may and may not be legally included in the terms of such an agreement.
+It is also essential that each spouse consults with their own attorney individually.
+Separate attorneys can help to ensure that the terms of the contract are both fair and generally enforceable for both partners.
+Consulting with an attorney is critical because the area of law that governs prenups is ever-evolving, and an attorney is best placed to identify and explain what may and may not be included in terms of such an agreement from a legal perspective.

-If you and your future spouse are interested in drafting a prenuptial agreement, please do not hesitate to connect with a family lawyer Rockville, MD offers at Daniel J. Wright.
-Because it can take time to “iron out the details” and because it is important for future spouses to sign their finalized prenuptial agreement in relatively decent advance of the wedding, please consider reaching out to an attorney as soon as you can.
-Ensuring that you leave enough time to navigate this process properly will help to ensure both its success and your peace of mind.
+If you and your future spouse are interested in drafting a prenuptial agreement, please do not hesitate to connect with a family lawyer Rockville, MD, such as Daniel J. Wright.
+Remember, it can take time to iron out the details and terms of the prenuptial agreement.
+And, because it is essential for future spouses to sign their finalized prenuptial agreement in a reasonable time frame in advance of the wedding, you should consider reaching out to a family law attorney as soon as you can.
+Ensuring that you leave enough time to navigate this process properly can help to ensure both its success and your peace of mind.